fuzzballb/nd00333_AZMLND_C2/README.md

 #### Using the Swagger definition in SwaggerUI

 Using Swagger UI we can see the endpoints and expected data format for those endpoint.
-Unfortunately the python server didn't work when actually sending the call

 ![Using the Swagger definition in SwaggerUI](https://github.com/fuzzballb/nd00333_AZMLND_C2/blob/master/starter_files/Screenshots/SwaggerJSON.PNG "Using the Swagger definition in SwaggerUI")